Tal144155/ShareSphere---Server/README.md

 - Install dependencies (for running the app) using **npm install**.

 - Create config file containing: the port you would like to run on and the MongoDB connection string.
+Insert into the .env file the following:
+* CONNECTION_STRING="mongodb://localhost:27017" (replace with your connection string)
+* PORT=8080 (replace with the port you would like to run on)

 - Open MongoDB on your computer.